raviraju/NLP_QA_Project/README.md

 Goal to solve several [Facebook AI Research(FAIR)'s babi QA tasks](https://research.facebook.com/research/babi/) using a novel approach based on temporal graph traversal.

+The tasks are described in detail in the paper : [Towards AI Complete Question Answering: A Set of Prerequisite Toy Tasks](TOWARDS_AI-COMPLETE_QUESTION_ANSWERING-A_SET_OF_PREREQUISITE_TOY_TASKS.pdf)
+[Artificial Tasks for AI](http://www.thespermwhale.com/jaseweston/babi/abordes-ICLR.pdf) Each task checks one skill that a reasoning system should have.
+Performing well on all of them is a pre-requisite for any system aiming at understanding language and able to reason.

 ## Project Scope
 To solve 3 of 20 QA tasks (https://github.com/facebook/bAbI-tasks)